Takakiriy/typrm/README.md

 4 is an example of the line number.
 It is below the line where `settings:` is written, and above the line where the next `settings:` is written.

-new_folder.yaml file will be chaned to the following contents.
+new_folder.yaml file will be chaned to the following contents and you can copy and paste.
+You can paste the text with the comment as it is, because  # is treated as a comment in many shells.

     settings:
         __Name__: work2  #original: work1